 Sort By Month

 Our ‘Play in a Week’ programme brings together new Year 7s before term starts in a Transitions Summer School that equips the young people with new creative skills and knowledge, builds their confidence and team-working skills and offers a chance to engage with the facilities and other students in their new school.

 Over five days, students work together to create a drama-based performance taking on various roles within the theatre-making process.
 We offer one or two week Summer Schools and tailor the focus of each week around two different artforms including music, digital media, spoken word and movement.
 Students also have the chance to take part in visual arts sessions to create scenic elements and props for the final sharing at the end of the week.
 The sessions are under-scored with literacy and numeracy activities and opportunities for students to try out new skills and activities they can continue to pursue at secondary school.

-Since 2012 we have delivered a successful two-week Summer School in partnership with Oaklands Secondary School.
-Since 2013 we have also delivered a Summer School at Bishop Challoner Catholic Federation of Schools.
+Between 2012 and 2015 have delivered a successful two-week Summer School in partnership with Oaklands Secondary School.
+Between 2013 and 2016 we also delivered a Summer School at Bishop Challoner Catholic Federation of Schools.

 You can read feedback on the project including impact measurement results here:

 Take a look at the photos of the first week of the 2015 Summer School at Oaklands:

 Hover over the image below to view the gallery’s navigation.